dagbdagb/phpipam2ansible/README.md

 ## Creating .my.cnf
-This should get you started:
+This should get you started.
+Modify as required.

 ```
 $ cat .my.cnf